 In addition to facilitating the transfer of wealth to the next generation, the FIC can, if managed efficiently, reduce the family’s overall tax burden.

-The transfer by the parents of cash/assets into a FIC and the subsequent issue/gift of shares to the children can remove value from the parent’s estates and thus reduce the IHT exposure on their deaths.
+The transfer by the parents of cash/assets into an FIC and the subsequent issue/gift of shares to the children can remove value from the parents’ estates and thus reduce the IHT exposure on their deaths.
 The gift of shares to the children will not be subject to IHT, provided that the parents remain alive for seven years from the date of the gift.

 The value of the FIC shares held by the shareholders can be discounted for IHT purposes because they usually hold a minority interest in the company.
 This can result in a significant IHT saving on the death of a minority shareholder.

-The set-up costs and the ongoing administration such as completing annual accounts and Corporation Tax returns can make a FIC unattractive and therefore, the FIC is recommended for initial investments in excess of £1 million.
+The set-up costs and ongoing administration, such as completing annual accounts and Corporation Tax returns, can make an FIC unattractive and therefore, the FIC is recommended for initial investments in excess of £1 million.

-A FIC will not be suitable for all families but if you wish to discuss how a family company could benefit you and your family please speak to your usual contact at haysmacintyre.
+An FIC will not be suitable for all families but if you wish to discuss how a family company could benefit you and your family please speak to Kay Mind, Director, or your usual contact at haysmacintyre.